 When to Use Ovulation Tests

 On average, ovulation occurs about two weeks after the start of your last period.
 The precise amount of time can vary from woman to woman, of course.
-First Response test kits include multiple ovulation tests so you can be sure to detect ovulation as soon as it starts.
+First Response test s include multiple ovulation tests so you can be sure to detect ovulation as soon as it starts.

 First Response tests can be found at many local retailers and online.
-Coupons are available from First Response, including $3 off any of the testing kits.
+Coupons are available from First Response, including $3 off any of the testing s.
 If you would like more information on how to test and track when ovulation to have the best chance to get pregnant, visit our page on ovulation.